douglassjohnandrew/EnhancedInvokeVBA/README.md

 # EnhancedInvokeVBA
-An enhancement to the Invoke VBA activity that adds detailed error handling
+This project is the culmination of my UiPath and VBA development work.